Back to Newsroom

 CHINA Congestion INCREASING

 Looking at Chinese port congestion for tankers, the data shows that port congestion has reached a peak comparable to the levels recorded in 2021.
-As depicted in image 5, the most recently updated data highlights a significant surge in congestion, surpassing 200 vessels.
-Furthermore, the number of days vessels is expected to spend in port is estimated to stand at four.
-This estimation suggests that the congestion results in longer waiting times and potential delays for tanker vessels in Chinese ports.
+As depicted in Image 5, the most recently updated data highlights a significant surge in congestion, surpassing 200 vessels.
+Furthermore, the number of days vessels are expected to spend in port is estimated to stand at four.
+This estimation suggests that the congestion results in longer waiting times and potential delays for tanker vessels in Chinese ports, affecting international trade.

 The recent surge in congestion of tanker vessels around Chinese ports is predominantly driven by the increased activity and presence of Suezmax crude tanker vessels.
 The demand for seaborne crude oil shipments from the West, particularly in the context of trade with the East, has led to a notable increase in the number of Suezmax vessels navigating Chinese waters.

-The involvement of Suezmax vessels in such trade activities highlights their importance in meeting the region's energy needs.
+The involvement of Suezmax vessels in such international trade activities highlights their importance in meeting the region's energy needs.
 However, the concentrated presence of these vessels has led to congestion challenges (image 6), potentially impacting port operations, vessel scheduling, and overall efficiency in handling crude oil shipments.
+This congestion scenario mirrors issues seen at west coast ports affecting global trade and the global supply chain.

 BLACK SEA Congestion impacting MR